szabgab/rust.code-maven.com/slides/rust/threads.md

 ![](examples/threads/separate-functions/src/main.rs)

 TODO: what if there are variables in the main function?
 Can we read them from the threads?
 Can we write them?
-TODO: How to share workload? e.g. We would like to create 10,000 files with the sequnce number of the file being botht the content and the filename.
+TODO: How to share workload? e.g. We would like to create 10,000 files with the sequence number of the file being both the content and the filename.
 TODO: What if we have a vector of 10,000 values and we would like to save each one of them in a separate file?